 The second command form can be used to redirect input and output files from their defaults.
 In this case, the "parms" portion of the command is a three letter group which specifies the origin of the source file, the destination of the hex file, and the destination of the print file.
-The form is indicates that the source file (X.ASM) is to be taken from disk A, and that the hex (X.HEX) and print (X.PRN) files are to be created also on disk A. This form of the command is implied if the assembler is run from disk A. That is, given that the operator is currently addressing disk A, the above command is equivalent to
+The form is filename.p1p2p3 where p1, p2, and p3 are single letters p1: A,B,, Y designates the disk name which contains the source file p2: A,B,, Y designates the disk name which will receive the hex file Z skips the generation of the hex file p3: A,B,, Y designates the disk name which will receive the print file X Z places the listing at the console skips generation of the print file indicates that the source file (X.ASM) is to be taken from disk A, and that the hex (X.HEX) and the print (X.PRN) files are to be created also on disk A. This form of the command is implied if the assembler is run from disk A. That is, given that the operator is currently addressing disk A, the above command is equivalent to